Low-temperature behaviour of social and economic networks: Temperature-dependent ensembles of graphs

-is the probability that a link between $i$ and $j$ exists, which has the usual form of Fermi statistics (alternative derivations of the above form for $p_{ij}$ are given in refs.\cite{newman_expo,mygrandcanonical} for $T=1$).
-Therefore the additivity of $E_A$ implies that each link is drawn with probability $p_{ij}$ independently of each other.
-If the form of $\epsilon_{ij}$ is further simplified, many important network models are obtained as particular cases of eq.(\ref{eq:p}), including hidden-variable models, the configuration model and random graphs \cite{newman_expo}.
+is the probability that a link between $i$ and $j$ exists.
+Equation (\ref{eq:p}) has the usual form of Fermi statistics (alternative derivations of the above expression for $p_{ij}$ are given in refs.\cite{newman_expo,mygrandcanonical,newman_origin} for $T=1$).
+Therefore the additivity of $E_A$ implies that each link is drawn independently with probability $p_{ij}$.

+If the form of $\epsilon_{ij}$ is further simplified, many important network models are obtained as particular cases of eq.(\ref{eq:p}), including hidden--variable models, the configuration model and random graphs \cite{newman_expo}.
 We shall introduce the temperature-dependent version of these models in what follows.
-We shall also exploit eq.(\ref{eq:p}) to study real networks and compute their temperature empirically.
-Therefore eq.(\ref{eq:p}) gives rise to a rich phenomenology and will be of central importance throughout the paper.
-Before considering its particular cases, let us first note some of its general properties.
+We shall also exploit eq.(\ref{eq:p}) to study a temperature-dependent small-world model, a model with community structure, and ensembles of binary graphs derived from real-world weighted networks.
+Therefore eq.(\ref{eq:p}) gives rise to a rich phenomenology and will be of central importance throughout the paper.\\

+Before considering particular cases, let us first note some general properties of eq.(\ref{eq:p}).
 Note that, independently of $T$, $p_{ij}>1/2$ when $\epsilon_{ij}<\mu$ and $p_{ij}<1/2$ when $\epsilon_{ij}>\mu$.
-It is interesting to consider the infinite- and zero-temperature limits.
-When $T\to +\infty$ we have from eq.(\ref{eq:p}) that
+It is interesting to consider the infinite- and zero-temperature limits, as well as the `classical' one.